3.1 Program Regulations

 The undergraduate programs of the University are divided into the following categories:

-Honours programs require a minimum of 20.0 credits.
-Honours programs are usually completed in four years (assuming 2.5 credits per term of study).
-Honours programs demand a higher academic standard than General and Major programs.
+Honours programs require a minimum of 20.0 credits, and demand a higher academic standard than non-honours programs.

 Engineering and Design programs

-These accredited programs offered by the Faculty of Engineering and Design are in Engineering, in Industrial Design and in Architecture.
-These programs require at least 20.0 credits and, with a normal course load and full time study, require four years for completion.
+Accredited programs offered by the Faculty of Engineering and Design are in Engineering, in Industrial Design, and in Architecture.
+These programs require at least 20.0 credits and assume a credit load of at least 2.5 credits per term of study.
+Some programs within the Faculty of Engineering and Design have time limits for completion.

 All of the above programs may include additional elements.